How to Mirror Android to Laptop: 5 Best Methods (2026)

 Go back to Settings, open Developer Options, and toggle on USB Debugging.
 When your phone asks “Allow USB debugging?” tap Always allow from this computer.
 The whole setup takes about 60 seconds.

 For wireless methods, both your Android and laptop must share the same Wi-Fi network.
 A 5 GHz connection works better than 2.4 GHz because it has lower latency and higher bandwidth for screen data.
-We tested on both frequencies and saw a noticeable difference: 2.4 GHz introduced visible stuttering during video playback, while 5 GHz was smooth.
+The difference shows up most during video playback, where a congested 2.4 GHz band tends to stutter while 5 GHz stays smooth.

 If you’re also interested in mirroring between two phones, check out our guide on mirroring Android to Android.